What is G-force?

-The harsh acceleration and harsh braking rules are really the same thing and measure how quickly you are speeding up or slowing down.
-The least sensitive setting in the default rule for acceleration is 0.43 Gs which is what a driver (or Geotab GO device) would experience if you accelerated from standstill to 60 km/h in 3.95 seconds.
-The braking rule is even more lenient and would require that you come to a complete stop from 60 km/h in 2.78 seconds, de
+The Harsh Acceleration and Harsh Braking rules are really the same thing and measure how quickly you are speeding up or slowing down.
+The least sensitive setting in the default rule for acceleration is 0.43 Gs which is what a driver (or Geotab GO device) would experience if you accelerate from standstill to 60 km/h in 3.95 seconds.
+The braking rule is even more lenient and would require that you come to a complete stop from 60 km/h in 2.78 seconds, decelerating at 0.61 Gs.

 To get a better understanding of linear acceleration and g-forces, check out this handy Acceleration Calculator.

-Harsh cornering is a little trickier to both calculate and grasp intuitively.
+Harsh Cornering is a little trickier to both calculate and grasp intuitively.
 Any time you change velocity you are undergoing an acceleration.
-When you are turning a corner, this acceleration is 90 degrees from the direction you are traveling, regardless of how tight a turn you are making.
+When you are turning a corner, this acceleration is 90 degrees from the direction you are travelling, regardless of how tight a turn you are making.
 Think about spinning a weight on the end of a string.
-You are always pulling the weight towards your hand but it never gets any closer.
+You are always pulling the weight towards your hand, but it never gets any closer.

 So how do we measure this?
 To determine the acceleration you experience in a corner, all we need is the radius of the corner and your speed.
 I measured the radius of a normal right turn at an intersection of two four-lane roads and found it to be about 17 metres.
 This means that if it went through this corner at 32 km/h you would break the most lenient harsh cornering rule which is set at 0.47 Gs.